Deploying Wallarm Sidecar¶

 Supports two modes of the Wallarm container deployment: for medium loads with the Wallarm services running in one container and for high loads with the Wallarm services split into several containers

-Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar proxy solution consuming most of the CPU
+Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar solution consuming most of the memory

 If you are using the earlier Wallarm Sidecar solution

 If you are using the previous version of the Wallarm Sidecar solution, we recommend you migrate to the new one.
 With this release, we updated our Sidecar solution to leverage new Kubernetes capabilities and a wealth of customer feedback.
 The new solution does not require significant Kubernetes manifest changes, to protect an application, just deploy the chart and add labels and annotations to the pod.

 For assistance in migrating to the Wallarm Sidecar solution v2.0, please contact Wallarm technical support.

 Among all supported Wallarm deployment options, this solution is the recommended one for the following use cases: